jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 published: true
 ---

 The seeds for committee formation were sewn Aug.
-26, when county legislators voted to put a proposed new half-cent sales tax measure on the Nov.
+26, when county legislators voted to put a proposed new half-cent sales tax on Nov.
 5 ballot.

+The $40 million to $50 million a year in proceeds (for a minimum of 20 years) was to go for "translational medical research" and building a Translational Medicine Instiute on Hospital Hill.

 When I began asking friends what they thought about the proposal, their reaction, almost to a person, was the same as mine: Bad tax.